 You can determine which hot sauces are more likely to need freezing by looking at the ingredients.
 A hot sauce loaded with sugar will have a shorter shelf life than one with less sugar.
-Because it is more susceptible to mold and bacteria, you may want to take steps to extend the shelf life and so that it doesn’t make anyone sick.
+Because it is more susceptible to mold and bacteria, you may want to take steps to extend the shelf life so that it doesn’t make anyone sick.

 One danger with frozen hot sauce is that it might separate when it thaws.
 Keep in mind that this is a purely cosmetic issue and won’t affect the flavor.

 The traditional container for hot sauce is a glass bottle with a spout or small hole for controlled pouring or sprinkling.
 Alternatively, some home cooks might use a glass mason jar or similar vessel to store hot sauce at room temperature.
-Glass containers are not viable options for freezing hot sauce simply because liquid expands but glass doesn’t.
+Glass containers are not viable options for freezing hot sauce simply because liquid expands, but glass doesn’t.
 If you store a mason jar in the freezer, it may explode.

-While you can reduce the risk of a glass container shattering in your freezer (by leaving some empty space in the bottle) you won’t be able to eliminate the risk entirely.
+While you can reduce the risk of a glass container shattering in your freezer (by leaving some empty space in the bottle), you won’t be able to eliminate the risk entirely.
 An explosion will still be a possibility.

-Avoid waste and a time-consuming cleanup job by storing your sauce in a resealable freezer bag.
-Place the bags on a cookie sheet in your freezer so that they freeze while lying flat.
+The best option to avoid waste and a time-consuming cleanup job: store your sauce in a resealable freezer bag.
+Place the bags on a cookie sheet in your freezer to freeze while lying flat.
 The flat shape will make them easier to store.
 You can stack multiple bags of hot sauce or easily store them on top of other frozen items.

 Review the salt content – it changes your freezing point